 NOMENCLATOR AQUATILIUM ANIMANTIUM, 1560

-CLASSIFICATION IN THE AQUARIUM
+THE TIDY AQUARIUM

 Conrad Gessner's "Nomenclator aquatilium animantium", which translates as "Nomenclature of the Aquatic Animals", appeared in 1560 as a handy revision of his fourth "Animal Book", the Latin fish book.